 The Plea of Moses

-Moses continued his speech by telling the people that after Sihon and Og were conquered, he pled with the LORD to let him enter the Promised Land to “finish the job” against the seven nations of Canaan, despite his sin at Meribah.
+Moses continued his speech by telling the people that after Sihon and Og were conquered, he pled with the LORD to let him enter the Promised Land to "finish the job" against the seven nations of Canaan, despite his sin at Meribah.
 According to Jewish tradition, Moses begged the LORD in 515 different ways to be given an exemption for his sin (this number is from the gematria of the word vaetchanan), but the LORD refused each time.
-No, Moses would die with the men of his generation in the wilderness.
+No, Moses would die with the men of his generation in the desert.
 However, he was given the opportunity to see the land of promise from the top of Mount Nebo (also called Pisgah, from pasak, meaning to pass between).
 Apart from this glimpse, however, Moses was forbidden to cross the Jordan.
 Yehoshua, the type of Mashiach Yeshua, would be the one to bring the people into the land of promise.

 The Call to Obedience